dotink/flourish-text/docs/classes/Dotink/Flourish/Text.md

 ##### Details

-The primary purpose of these callbacks is for internationalization of error messaging in Flourish.
-The callback should accept a single parameter, the message being composed and should return the message with any modifications.
+The primary purpose of these callbacks is for internationalization purposes.

-The timing parameter controls if the callback happens before or after the actual composition takes place, which is simply a call to [http://php.net/sprintf sprintf()].
+The timing parameter controls if the callback happens before or after the actual composition takes place, which is simply a call to `sprintf()`.
 Thus the message passed `'pre'` will always be exactly the same, while the message `'post'` will include the interpolated variables.
 Because of this, most of the time the `'pre'` timing should be chosen.

 ###### Parameters